brainsnorkel/sourdough/README.md

   * Turn off the oven
   * Move the loaf from the oven to your cooling rack
-  * Set a timer for 30 minutes. *Do not cut the loaf before this timer goes off*
+  * Set a timer for 30 minutes. *Do not cut the loaf before this timer goes off*.
+The cooling/drying process is important.

 ## Step 21: [Photograph and consume bread](https://twitter.com/SeamusBlackley/status/1135402087980789762?s=20) (2:35PM)